Make Something At Your Library

 Join the Bubbler at your neighborhood libraries all summer long as it partners with Maker Corps to bring hands-on making to children and their families.
 Will you be screen printing?
 Sewing terrifying (or adorable!) sock monsters?
 MakeyMakeying homemade computer controllers?
 Tinkering with circuits?
 Or Diving into a Mystery Engineering box to invent something new?
 You never know what adventure awaits!

 Check our different Maker Kits!

-Drop-in for 15 minutes or stay an hour with your grown up and meet Angela or Ife, our Maker Corps members, to create something awesome.
+Drop-in for 15 minutes or stay an hour with your grown up and meet our Maker Corps teaching artists to create something awesome.
 These drop-in program is designed with school age children or teens in mind as small parts may not be safe for toddlers.
 No registration necessary.
 Check out the schedule below for when we will be at a library near you!

 The Maker Kit Database